-1.4.
-Ramp Operations.
+1.4 Ramp Operations

-1.4.1.
-Pegasus Field skiway/runway and ramp.
+NOTE

-1.4.1.1.
-Pegasus Field is an uncontrolled airfield, and no tower services are available.
+Skier Maintenance controls the ramp.

-1.4.1.2.
-Pilots will operate under their own cognizance and provide their own obstacle separation.
+1.4.1 1.4.1 Phoenix Field Ramp information.

-1.4.2.
-Williams Field skiway and ramp.
+1.4.1.1 Phoenix Field is an uncontrolled airfield, and no tower services are available

-1.4.2.1.
-When the control tower is operational at Williams Field, ATC has sole authority to clear an aircraft onto the skiways.
-Taxiways at all airfields are non-movement areas.
+1.4.1.2 Pilots will operate under their own cognizance and provide their own separation.

-1.4.2.2.
-Pilots will provide their own obstacle separation.
+- 1.4.2 Williams Field Skiway and ramp. - 1.4.2.1 When the control tower is operational at Williams Field, ATC has sole authority to clear an aircraft onto the skiways.
+Taxiways at all airfields are non-movement areas. - 1.4.2.2 Pilots will provide their own obstacle separation.